rbergenl/_Alpha/issues/initial/initial-setup-app.md

 ## Run in iOS Simulator from CLI

-> Make sure you are able to make a build and run the app in a simulator
+> Make sure you have Xcode installed and you are able to make a build and run the app in a simulator
 - Run `expo build:ios -t simulator` and follow the instructions.
 - Download and unzip the given `tar` file.
 - Open Xcode and go to `Xcode > Open Developer Tools > Simulator`.
 Or hit `CMD+Space` to open Spotlight and search for `Simulator`.